-My lovely husband and children bought me a slow cooker for Mother's Day - probably 10 years ago.
+My children bought me a slow cooker for Mother's Day - probably 10 years ago.
 A gift of any kitchen appliance works well for me and I had been pondering about this one for a while.

 That Mother's Day was a memorable one for a number of reasons ...

-- Steve had bought all the ingredients to have dinner from the slow cooker ready for us on our return from a day out.
+- The children had bought all the ingredients to have dinner from the slow cooker ready for us on our return from a day out.
 A perfect Mother's Day treat.

 - We drove to the coast for a bracing walk on a wide, empty beach but sadly the English weather misbehaved and by the time we reached our destination the colour of the sky did not bode well.